 Estonian Human Rights Center has commissioned four public opinion surveys on LGBT rights over seven years.
 The surveys were conducted in 2012, 2014, 2017 and 2019 by Turu-uuringute AS.

-The 2019 study concludes that the opponents of the Registered Partnership Act are for the first time clearly in the minority, only 39% of Estonian residents do not support the Registered Partnership Act, the number of supporters grew by 10%.
+The 2019 study concludes that the opponents of the Registered Partnership Act are for the first time clearly in the minority, only 39% of Estonian residents do not support the Registered Partnership Act, while 49% support it.

 The 2019 survey shows that the attitudes of Estonian residents towards lesbians and gays have not changed significantly compared to two years ago.
 41% consider homosexuality totally or mostly acceptable, while more than half of the respondents still consider homosexuality totally or mostly unacceptable.
 Differences in attitudes relate primarily to age, language, educational level.